 How to use the "Profitable Niches Excel Sheet"

 Now let's talk about that list that you have access to.
 If you're on the blog, you can scroll down a bit and download a pre-organized spreadsheet.
-If you're not on the blog, you can click a link in the description os you can get access to this downloadable spreadsheet.
-When you download the spreadsheet, it's got a bunch of niches already sorted and it's got a space for you to put your personal connection.
-What you'll do is you'll scan and sort.
-You'll scan all those niches, see if any of them resonate.
-If they do, you'll just put a yes in the box.
-Then you can sort by the yeses, so all of those niches where you have some level of personal connection, you can see those four, five, or ten, or however many you have, and just begin to work those niches.
-There you have it.
-Niche selected.
+If you're not on the blog, you can click a link in the description, or you can get access to this downloadable spreadsheet.
+When you download the spreadsheet, you will find a number niches already sorted, with space for you to put your personal connection.
+What you'll do is scan and sort.

 Here is the list: 122 Profitable Niches